Security Operations Engineer vs. Information Security Officer

 Security Operations Engineer

-- Deploying and configuring security solutions such as Firewalls, Intrusion detection systems, and antivirus software
+- Security Tool Management: Configure and maintain security tools such as Firewalls, intrusion detection systems, and antivirus software.

 Information Security Officer

-- Ensuring Compliance with relevant regulations and standards
+- Compliance Management: Ensure compliance with relevant laws, regulations, and standards (e.g., GDPR, HIPAA).

 Required Skills